 Best free limiter: LoudMax and Kilohearts Limiter

 LoudMax is a tiny, transparent brickwall limiter that is hard to make sound bad.
 The Kilohearts Limiter (free in the Kilohearts free tier) is another clean option.
 Both let you pull down the output ceiling to around -1 dBFS and push the input until you hit your loudness target.
+If you are unsure how this stage works, our guide to what a limiter actually does covers the controls in plain terms.
 Do not chase the loudest possible master — past a point you only add distortion and crush the life out of the track.
 Read our explainer on how loud your master should be before you set the ceiling.

 Best free metering: Youlean Loudness Meter